 Growing up, one of my favorite meals my Momma Dukes (Mom, for short) would make was her fried chicken breast.
 She’d often prepare it in the mid-afternoon and allow it to cool, as my family typically preferred to eat their fried chicken room temperature or cold.
-Even now when my boyfriend and I visit, she often makes it for us, with her homemade honey mustard (recipe included below), and we tear it up.
+Even now when I visit, she often makes it for me, with her homemade honey mustard (recipe included below), and we tear it up.

 Over the years I’ve made some slight alterations to the recipe (a little extra spice here and there), but there’s not much not to love about this fried chicken breast; it’s easy, it's yummy, and it even stays crispy leftover.
 Serve it as an appetizer, with mashed potatoes and green beans, over a salad, or even tossed in buffalo sauce on a buffalo chicken sandwich.
 It’s as versatile as it is delicious.